tronprotocol/java-tron/README.md

 Adding the `--witness` parameter to the startup command, full node will run as a super representative node.
 The super representative node supports all the functions of the full node and also supports block production.
 Before running, make sure you have a super representative account and get votes from others.
 Once the number of obtained votes ranks in the top 27, your super representative node will participate in block production.

-Fill in the private key of super representative address into the `localwitness` list in the `main_net_config.conf`.
+Fill in the private key of a super representative address into the `localwitness` list in the `main_net_config.conf`.
 Here is an example:

 ```
  localwitness = [